New York, New York

 As a result of the above, the city is full of creative and intellectual stimuli.

-Some notes made while sipping coffee in a cafe, April 2005
+While sipping coffee in a cafe, April 2005

 Everyone seems to have a cell phone stuck to their face.